 - Security settings: Gatekeeper may require approval for the app if it’s not signed by Apple or isn’t distributed through the Mac App Store.

 Pro tip: If you’re on an M1/M2/M-series Mac, ensure you download a version that includes Apple Silicon support to avoid Rosetta translation overhead and speed up the connection process.
-Egypt vpn extension
+Edgerouter vpn server setup guide for remote access and site-to-site VPN on EdgeRouter devices 2026

 Where to download the F5 BIG-IP Edge VPN client for Mac